MArpogaus/ai-cli/ReadMe.md

 Open `/etc/ai-cli/config` and edit
  - DVC_DATA
- - MLFLOW_DATA (can contain ${USER} for user destinction)
+ - MLFLOW_DATA (should contain ${USER} for user destinction)
  - CERTS_PATH (should contain .pem, .crt .key files for ssl)
  - URLNAME (can be left as localhost if desired)
  - DEFAULT_HOST (can be left as error.localhost if desired)
 to reflect respective values of your system

-Configure a first user like below and start reverse proxy: `ai-cli start-proxy`. _This needs to be repeated after reboot and must be invoked to reach exposed web services like jupyter._
+Configure a first user like below and start reverse proxy: `ai-cli start-proxy`. _This needs to be invoked in order to  reach exposed web services like jupyter._

 **User Configuration**